personalcomputer/tableconv/README.md

 tableconv sqlite3://my_db.db -q 'SELECT name, COUNT(*) from occurrences ORDER BY 2 DESC LIMIT 10' -o "gsheets://:new:/?name=top_occurrences_$(date +'%Y_%m_%d')"
 ```

+## Details

+Tableconv is a user interface prototype, not a new data transformation engine.
+The heavy lifting is credit primarily to **pandas**'s io module and **DuckDB**'s SQL engine.
+All the other disparate formats are mostly each implemented by specialized third party libraries (refer to the pyproject.toml for a complete list).
+Tableconv has just glued them all together behind a single common CLI interface to enable high-productivity by allowing you to learn one conversion UI once and not need to research and learn a new data model, a new query language, and a new tool suite every time you encounter an unfamiliar format and need to process it quickly.

+## TODO

+- Comprehensive online & built-in documentation of all the parameters supported by each format adapter
+- Further explore the experimental vision of computing where _all_ services are wrangled to be tables.
+RESTful tables as the metaphor for 100% of computer interactions.
+- Create a consistent configuration and service authentication story.
+- Fix parameters to all be made consistent in behavior/naming/etc across adapters.

+## Additional Feature Documentation

 ### Interactive Mode
 Launch an interactive SQL shell to inspect data from a CSV file in the terminal
 ```sh
 tableconv test.csv -i
 ```

-### Psuedo-Tabular Data Operations
+### Arrays

-Arrays: Arrays can be thought of as one dimensional tables, so tableconv has strong support for array formats too.
+Arrays can be thought of as one dimensional tables, so tableconv has strong support for array formats too.
 Here
 is an example of converting a copy/pasted newline-deliminated list into a list in the Python list syntax.
 ```sh
 pbpaste | tableconv list:- -o pylist:-